Diebbo/aereodb/README.md

 # aereodb

-AereoDB is a simple, sql-based database for managing airports, airlines, flights, and passengers.
+AereoDB is a simple, sql-based database for managing airports, airlines, flights and passengers.

 ## Installation